Legal information

 Our Contact Details

-If you have any questions, or wish to exercise any of your rights, then you can contact our Head of Risk and Compliance by email at dataprotection@alchelyst.com or by post to Alchelyst Limited, 1st Floor Block 3, The Oval, Shelbourne Road, Dublin 4 D04T8F2, marked for the attention of the Head of Risk and Compliance.
+If you have any questions, or wish to exercise any of your rights, then you cancontact Risk and Compliance by email at dataprotection@alchelyst.com or by post to the addresses listed on the website.

 Contact Details for Data Protection Authorities